splitwise/super_diff/docs/contributors/architecture/how-super-diff-works.md

-1. Once the operation tree has been flattened, then if the user has configured the gem to do so, a step is performed to look for unchanged lines (that is, operations of type `noop`) and _elide_ them — collapse them in such a way that the surrounding context is still visible.
+1. Once the operation tree has been flattened, then if the user has configured the gem to do so, a step is performed to look for unchanged lines (that is, operations of type `:noop`) and _elide_ them — collapse them in such a way that the surrounding context is still visible.
-1. Once a set of elided lines is obtained, the operation tree runs them through a formatter — so called `TieredLinesFormatter` — which will add the `-`s and `+`s along with splashes of color to create the final format you see at the very end.
+1. Once a set of elided lines is obtained, the operation tree runs them through `SuperDiff::Core::TieredLinesFormatter`, which will add the `-`s and `+`s along with splashes of color to create the final format you see at the very end.